hollandar/outrage-patternfly/src/PatternflyApp/wwwroot/markdown/patternfly-modal.md

 * *OnValidSubmit* : `EventCallback<EditContext>` : The form is submitted validly.
 Handle the submission in this callback.
 * *OnInvalidSubmit* : `EventCallback<EditContext>` : The form is submitted in an invalid way.

+### Handling errors in OnValidSubmit

+In OnValidSubmit, if a subsequent validation error or submission error occurs that you want to show on the modal, throw an ActionModalException with a UI friendly message.

 ## Methods

 * *Show* : `async Task Show()` : Show the modal.